Table of contents

 Here are a few things that you can do:

-Turn on 2-step authentication: This means everytime you log on to your Google account from a new device, along with the password you will have to enter a code received on your registered mobile phone.
+Turn on 2-step authentication: This means everytime you log on to your Google account from a new device, along with the password (ensure you have a strong password)you will have to enter a code received on your registered mobile phone.
 This adds another level of security and prevents unauthorized access to your account.
 Visit this page to get started.

 Review the information you have shared with connected apps: Connecting your Google Account to vulnerable third-party apps exposes you to personal security threats and also puts your company’s sensitive information at risk.